-Data models
+Data Models

 This topic is not covered in the iSHARE Trust Framework.
-The dataspace is free to define agreements or remove this section.
+The data space is free to define agreements or remove this section.

 DSSC Description

 A data model is a structured representation of data elements and relationships used to facilitate semantic interoperability within and across domains.
 However, there are different abstraction levels for data models.
-This building block distinguishes between the various types of data models and the meta-standards in which they can be expressed while also providing examples.
+This building block distinguishes between the various types of data models and the meta-standards in which they can be expressed, while also providing examples.
+In addition to that, this building block describes how these data models can be implemented, reused, governed, by whom, and what tools can assist in this process.

 The complete description is available here.